sachindavra/Python_beginner_projects/README.md

 # Python_beginner_projects
-This is for beginner level projects.
+This repo is for beginner beginner in python. you will find many basic scripts in this repo.

-Anyone can contribute here.
+Contributions are welcome!